kubedb/docs/docs/guides/mongodb/backup/standalone/index.md

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using Minikube.
-- Install Stash in your cluster following the steps [here](https://stash.run/docs/latest/setup/).
-- Install MongoDB addon for Stash following the steps [here](https://stash.run/docs/latest/addons/mongodb/setup/install/).
 - Install KubeDB in your cluster following the steps [here](/docs/setup/README.md).
+- Install Stash Enterprise in your cluster following the steps [here](https://stash.run/docs/latest/setup/install/enterprise/).
 - If you are not familiar with how Stash backup and restore MongoDB databases, please check the following guide [here](/docs/guides/mongodb/backup/overview/index.md).

 You have to be familiar with following custom resources: